 How Many Solar Panels Does Your Home Need?

-As a homeowner looking to convert to solar energy, it’s important to understand exactly how many solar panels, and how much space, you may need in order to power your home without spending too much money on unnecessary panels.
+As a homeowner looking to convert to solar energy, it’s important to understand exactly how many solar panels you need.
+Plus how much space you may need in order to power your home.
+Without spending too much money on unnecessary panels.

-Finding that sweet spot of the exact amount of solar panels your home needs takes into consideration many factors, including how much energy you need, the direction your roof is facing, the average amount of sunlight in your area, and how much energy your chosen panels can produce.
+Finding that sweet spot of the exact amount your home needs takes into consideration many factors.
+Including how much energy you need, the direction your roof is facing, the average amount of sunlight in your area, and how much energy your chosen panels can produce.

 Finding the Perfect Number of Solar Panels